opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/disk_management/how_do_i_obtain_my_disk_name_in_the_ecs_os_using_the_device_identifier_provided_on_the_console.rst

 Using a WWN to Obtain the Disk Name (Windows)
 ---------------------------------------------

 #.
-Obtain the device identifier on the console by referring to `Obtaining the Disk ID of an ECS on the Console <#enustopic0103285575section1041415015310>`__.
+Obtain the device identifier on the console by referring to `Obtaining the Disk ID of an ECS on the Console <#obtaining-the-disk-id-of-an-ecs-on-the-console>`__.

 #.
 Manually convert the WWN.